 The pasta was too “al dente” but he ate the dish anyway, not enjoying one bite.
-It took 10 minutes to get butter for the not so crusty bread.
+It took 10 minutes to get butter for the not-so-crusty bread.
 He doesn’t dip bread in olive oil especially when it had a glob of balsamic vinegar in the middle.

 My four tiny pieces of grilled (unseasoned) squid and four pinkie sized “shrimp” hardly satisfied my hunger.
-The salad was flavorful enough especially with the “extra” anchovy on top, a single sliver of anchovy begging to be eaten in one fine swallow.
+The salad was flavorful enough especially with the “extra” anchovy on the top, a single sliver of anchovy begging to be eaten in one fine swallow.
 Extra protein.
 Yum.